Finding the right book writing software can make a big difference in your writing process.

 You can also use it to write virtually any kind of written material, from technical writing to novels to a screenplay.

 But how much does Squibler cost?
-Well, it’s a little pricey at $9.99/month with no lifetime price.
-That means you’re paying $120 every year.
+While there is a free version that lets you try out its features, Squibler Pro is a little pricey at $29/month or $192/year (with no lifetime price).
+That means you’re paying $192 every year.
 This is why we recommend Atticus which has a lifetime price of $147, meaning you’ll never have to pay for it ever again, and all future updates come at no extra cost.

 Read my more in-depth review of Squibler.